 u-blox, a publically listed global provider of positioning and wireless communication technologies and services, has been handed a favourable decision in its copyright infringement suit against Chinese rival Techtotop Microelectronic Technology Co.
-Ltd (TT). u-blox was represented by Rouse network firm Lusheng.
+Ltd (TT). u-blox was represented by Rouse's strategic partner, Lusheng.

 The decision, handed down on 20th July 2021 by the Hangzhou Intermediate Court, ordered TT and its distributor, Ebest, to cease distribution of its infringing TD1030 chip and modules and to pay u-blox compensation of CNY 10 million (approx. US$1.6M), as well as legal costs.